ethhub-io/ethhub/ethereum-roadmap/serenity-phases/eth2-teams/zk-labs.md

 ## Implementation Details

-Dean & Eric Tu is building an Ethereum 2.0 client written in the Swift programming language.
+Dean & Eric Tu are building an Ethereum 2.0 client written in the Swift programming language.

 ## Resources: